-Little Highness is now One Root Bakery and is currently operating as a cafe only.
+Little Highness is now One Root Bakery and no longer has a play area.

 What?: ‘Little’ because it’s for little people, ‘Highness’ because… actually I’m not really sure what that’s about.
 I suppose it sounds a bit like Highbury, which where it is.
 Is it meant to be like a ‘little princess’ reference?
 It has a bouncy-castle-type thing so maybe… highness… castle… I dunno.
 Anyway it’s essentially a cafe with a play area at the back, but much better than that sounds because it’s soft play and everyone loves soft play.